 Our Product Pipeline

-Adrenoleukodystrophy (ALD) is a rare X-linked, inherited neurological disorder that, in its most severe form, causes breakdown of the myelin sheath in the brain (a protective and insulating membrane that surrounds nerve cells) and progressive dysfunction of the adrenal glands.
+Adrenoleukodystrophy is a rare X-linked, inherited neurological disorder that, in its most severe form, causes breakdown of the myelin sheath in the brain (a protective and insulating membrane that surrounds nerve cells) and progressive dysfunction of the adrenal glands.
 This damage can result in decreased motor coordination and function, visual and hearing disturbances, the loss of cognitive function, dementia, seizures, adrenal dysfunction and other complications, including death.
-Also known as Lorenzo's Oil disease, ALD is estimated to affect approximately one in every 20,000 boys worldwide.
-In the childhood cerebral form (CCALD), symptoms usually occur between the ages of 3 and 15 years.
-Boys afflicted with this form of ALD develop normally until the onset of symptoms.
+Also known as Lorenzo's Oil disease, adrenoleukodystrophy is estimated to affect approximately one in every 20,000 people worldwide.
+In the childhood cerebral form, symptoms usually occur between the ages of 3 and 15 years.
+Children afflicted with this form of adrenoleukodystrophy develop normally until the onset of symptoms.
 Symptoms often progress rapidly and, in a matter of months or years, can lead to a vegetative state and, ultimately, death.

 Currently, the only effective treatment option is allogeneic hematopoietic stem cell transplant (HSCT), in which the patient is treated with HSCs containing the properly functioning copy of the gene contributed by a donor other than the patient.
-HSCT is typically performed early in the course of the disease using an unaffected matched sibling HSC donor, although non-sibling matched donor cells and cord blood cells are also used.
-However, allogeneic HSCT is associated with significant morbidity and mortality, particularly in patients who undergo non-sibling matched allogeneic HSCT.
-Unfortunately, sibling matched donors are only typically available for less than 30% of patients.
-Allogeneic HSCT carries a significant risk of morbidity and mortality related to serious infection, graft failure and graft-versus-host-disease.
+HSCT is ideally performed early in the course of the disease using cells from an unaffected matched sibling donor; unfortunately, sibling matched donors are typically only available for less than 30% of patients.
+In practice, non-sibling matched donor cells and cord blood cells are more frequently used, however, allogeneic HSCT is associated with significant morbidity and mortality related to serious infection, graft failure and graft-versus-host-disease.